 Does the Program state the correct program title?
 Is the program title appropriate?
 Is there also a maximum 20 character program title listed?

-B. Credit Hours:
+B. Credits:

-Does the Program list the credit hours necessary for program completion?

-Is the number of total credit hours appropriate?
+Does the Program list the credits necessary for program completion?
+Is the number of total credits appropriate?
 Is the distribution of credits appropriate; i.e. general education, technical, related technical and general education, electives?

-Are the requirements for lecture, lab, and clinical/work experience credits attainable?
+Are the requirements for lecture, lab, and clinical/work experience credits realistic?